docker/machine/docs/examples/aws.md

         NAME             ACTIVE   DRIVER         STATE     URL                         SWARM   DOCKER        ERRORS
         aws-sandbox      *        amazonec2      Running   tcp://52.90.113.128:2376            v1.10.0
         default          -        virtualbox     Running   tcp://192.168.99.100:2376           v1.10.0-rc4
-        docker-sandbox   -        digitalocean   Running   tcp://104.131.43.236:2376           v1.9.1
+        aws-sandbox   -        digitalocean   Running   tcp://104.131.43.236:2376           v1.9.1

     The new `aws-sandbox` instance is running, and it is the active host as indicated by the asterisk (*).
-When you create a new machine, your command shell automatically connects it.
+When you create a new machine, your command shell automatically connects to it.
 If for some reason your new machine is not the active host, you'll need to run `docker-machine env aws-sandbox`, followed by `eval $(docker-machine env aws-sandbox)` to connect to it.

 ### Step 3.
 Run Docker commands on the instance